-The Universe is Out to Get Post Malone
+The Universe Is Out to Get Post Malone

 Just a mere two weeks after a private plane carrying Post Malone malfunctioned and was forced to make an emergency landing, the singer cheated death again today after surviving a car crash in West Hollywood.

 According to Billboard, Malone was in the passenger seat of his Rolls Royce at the time of the collision, with his assistant driving the car, but thankfully, no one was hurt in the accident.
-According to the Beverly Hills Police Department, there was no alcohol involved in the incident but Malone's Rolls Royce did end up needing to be towed.
+The Beverly Hills Police Department reports that there was no alcohol involved in the incident, but Malone's Rolls Royce did end up needing to be towed.

 Malone took to Twitter later to reflect on his recent unlucky streak: